Grounding (grounding)

 • result[].item: claim text and token metadata

-• result[].source_chunk_index: generation chunk where claim came from
+• result[].source_chunk_index: output chunk where claim came from

 • result[].confidence: extractor confidence for the claim